-Classes also meet at more than 70 community locations as part of the Community Campus-in public schools, at business sites, and in neighborhood centers.
-A limited selection of courses are offered for credit via cable television.
+The Community Campus, established in 1975, provides training through alternative delivery systems at over 100 community sites and through telecommunications, where a degree in general studies can be obtained via cable television.
 Corporate and Community Education offers customized training for the business community, noncredit courses and study tours.